 Peace Replaced Pain

-Thankfully, my desperate prayers were answered and peace replaced the pain.
+Thankfully, my desperate prayers were answered and slowly peace replaced the pain.
 Little sparks of joy appeared at the thought of her boundless freedom.
 I remembered whatever it is that my soul remembers; the tears dried, and my heart was soothed.
 What caused the glitch?
 I have no idea.
 But I was happy to recognize myself again.
 And so was my family.

 During the drive up I was unexpectedly melancholy.
 Not because I had to say goodbye to Gramma, but because I had to say goodbye to this house.
 Initially I had tried to persuade the girls and Scott that we should buy it.
 We could all live there together in this beautiful old home by the sea.
-And wouldn’t it be lovely to sit out on the porch Grampa loved so much?
+And wouldn’t it be lovely to sit (and nap) out on the porch Grampa loved so much?
 And live in a house that rang with the voices of my childhood?
 Realistically, I knew it wasn’t realistic.
 But the question remained: Why was I so attached to this organized pile of wood and stone?

 A Sweet & Shuttered Box